troclaux/notes/docker.md

   - stopped: container is shut down
     - frees resources used by container
   - deleted: container is removed from the system

+> [!IMPORTANT]
+> docker cannot remove paused containers
+> containers have to be stopped can be removed

 ### healthchecks